viannaandreBR/ESG-Blog/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: ESG Blog
-image: /img/home-jumbotron.jpg
+image: /img/florestanaturaljpg.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Environment, Social & Governament
 mainpitch:
-  title: Why Kaldi
+  title: CarbonCredit.Tk
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+    From the Carbon Credits certified with International Standards, the tokenization process is guided by Smart Contracts in Blockchain, from the Mint of the Token until to Burn, thus ending Carbon Offset.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png